amanvir/astx/README.md

 # mental

-Query JavaScript ASTs using xpath
+*work in progress* Query JavaScript ASTs using xpath

 ### Install